danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 # Question
 1. Can Zeiss once on-boarded to partitioning, can they go back?
 2. Should partition ids be a [GUID or string?](#partition-id)
+3. Is it ok to accept the partitionId from the caller or should we generate the partitionId?
+Does Zeiss ok to generate guid?